 Founded in 1990, The Art Newspaper is an online and paper publication based in London and New York.
 It provides an unrivalled news service about the art world, fed by its network of sister editions, which together have around 50 correspondents working in over 30 countries, with editorial offices in London, Turin, New York, Paris, Moscow, Beijing and Athens.

 The first paper in the network was started in 1983 by Umberto Allemandi in Turin.
-Anna Somers Cocks founded The Art Newspaper for his publishing house in 1990, and since 2008 the editor has been Jane Morris.
+Anna Somers Cocks founded The Art Newspaper for his publishing house in 1990, and Javier Pes succeeded Jane Morris as editor in June 2016.

 The Art Newspaper breaks news across all sectors of the visual arts, from museums and heritage, creation, publishing, conservation and the art market.
 It also covers developments in law, tax and the political and economic spheres of cultural policy.
 The Art Newspaper is an investigative paper that looks behind the smooth and bright face of the art world.
 Because of its expertise and unbiased commentary, it is widely regarded as the journal of record for the sector and its readership is as global as its editorial coverage.